OursBlanc42/holberton_hbnb/project_hbnb.md

 ### Return of Methods:
 - Boolean values (`True/False`) to indicate whether an action was successful or failed.

+### Miscellaneous :
+- Even if some methods in different classes seem similar, we prefer to distinguish them (one per class) because their constraints are not the same.
+**Exemple**
+A description, a comment, a password, and a name are all strings, but their length limits and specific constraints differ for each one.

 [ class diagram ]